ApplePair111/ArduinoWebIDE/README.md

 # ArduinoWebIDE
-A web app to write to Arduinos without a computer
+A web app to write to Arduinos from an iPad (requires USB-C iPads) without a computer.